 Results

 Data of 1267 adolescents were included in the study with girls in majority (60%).
-Around 70% adolescents reported no adult accompaniment on their school travel and same percentage reported walking to schools.
-Half of adolescents reach to school within 5 to 15 minutes.
-Overall 21% adolescents reported road traffic injuries.
-(Table 1)
+Around 70% of the adolescents reported no adult accompaniment on their school travel and the same percentage reported walking to schools.
+Half of the adolescents reached school within 5 to 15 minutes.
+Overall 21% of the adolescents reported road traffic injuries (Table 1).

-In Univariate analysis, boys (OR 0.45, 95%CIs 0.34, 0.59), 31 to 45 minutes (OR 2.92;95% CIs 1.54,5.42) or greater than 45 minutes (OR 2.87;95% CIs 1.16, 6.76), parents licensing to cross main roads alone (OR 1.61; 95% CI 1.23,2.12), allowed to use public buses (OR 1.93; 95% CIs 1.4, 2.64) and adolescents who were on their own or with same age for weekend activity (OR 3.54; 95% CIs 2, 6.79). have more odds to have RTIs.
-(Table 2)
+In the unadjusted analyses, boys (OR 0.45, 95%CIs 0.34, 0.59), 31 to 45 minutes (OR 2.92;95% CIs 1.54,5.42) or greater than 45 minutes (OR 2.87;95% CIs 1.16, 6.76), parents licensing to cross main roads alone (OR 1.61; 95% CI 1.23,2.12), allowed to use public buses (OR 1.93; 95% CIs 1.4, 2.64) and adolescents who were on their own or with someone of the same age for weekend activity (OR 3.54; 95% CIs 2, 6.79). have higher odds of RTI (Table 2)

-In the final multivariable logistic regression model;), boys (aOR = 1.51 ; 95% CI = 1.09, 2.09), adolescents who were allowed to cross main roads alone (aOr =1.3; 95% CI = 1.0,1.8), when their time to reach school is within 31 to 45 minutes (aOr 2.43; 95% CIS 1.22, 4.77), adolescents who did any activity outside home alone on last weekend (aOR=2.5; 95% CI = 1.3, 4.9) and when they had mix pattern of weekend activities with adults as well as some activities alone (aOR=2.1; 95% CI = 1.1, 4.1) have more odds of RTIs.
+In the adjusted logistic regression model;), boys (aOR = 1.51 ; 95% CI = 1.09, 2.09), adolescents who were allowed to cross main roads alone (aOr =1.3; 95% CI = 1.0,1.8), when their time to reach school is within 31 to 45 minutes (aOr 2.43; 95% CIS 1.22, 4.77), adolescents who did any activity outside home alone on last weekend (aOR=2.5; 95% CI = 1.3, 4.9) and when they had mix pattern of weekend activities with adults as well as some activities alone (aOR=2.1; 95% CI = 1.1, 4.1) have higher odds of RTI.
 (Table 3).

 Discussion

-This study shows association with some measures of independent mobility of adolescents with road traffic injuries.
+This study shows that some measures of independent mobility in adolescents are associated with RTI.
 The findings of this study need to be interpreted carefully.
-Some variables of independent mobility such as crossing main roads and weekend activities alone were significantly associated with RTIs.
-While others such as use of public bus and alone on school trip were insignificant in univariate level.
+Some variables of independent mobility such as crossing main roads and weekend activities alone were significantly associated with RTIs, while others such as use of public bus and alone on school trip were insignificant in unadjusted analyses .

 Study finding showed adolescents who were allowed to cross main roads are associated with road traffic injuries.
-This is consistent to previous findings that number of streets crossed by children and adolescents is associated with injuries (7).
-Karachi is devoid of safe road environment for pedestrians.
-There are no pedestrians’ signals to assist in crossing roads.
-The vehicles don’t give right of way to pedestrians at crosswalks.
-Pedestrians cross roads on their judgment of safety.
+This is consistent with previous studies finding that the number of streets crossed by children and adolescents is associated with injuries (7).
+Karachi is devoid of safe road environment for pedestrians - there are no pedestrians’ signals to assist in crossing roads.
+The vehicles do not giveway to pedestrians at crosswalks and edestrians cross roads on their judgment of safety.

 The vulnerability of adolescents is two-fold; due to such risky environment for pedestrians and due to their own risk taking approach.
-Adolescent till age 18 are in brain development process.
+Until the age of 18 the adolescent brain is still developing.
 The understanding of adolescent’s higher risk taking may depend on the biological development of the brain, as the brain matures both cognitively and emotionally from childhood into full adulthood(8).
-A qualitative study from India which is a neighbor country of Pakistan with similar road environment shows adolescents display various distracted behavior as pedestrians such as using ear phones and mobile phones as well as talking and playing with friends (9).
+A qualitative study from India – a neighboring country of Pakistan with similar road environment – reported that adolescents display various distracted behavior as pedestrians such as using ear phones and mobile phones as well as talking and playing with friends (9).

-The activities on last weekend by adolescents are associated with RTIs.
+The activities during the last weekend are associated with RTIs in adolescents.
 The risk was the greatest when adolescents were alone or with their peers for weekend activity.
-The effect estimate was bit less when the adolescents reported mix pattern of activities i.e. sometimes they were accompanied by adults and sometimes not.
-This is understandable that leisure time activities with peers provoke many risky behaviors.
+The effect size was less pronounced when adolescents reported mixed patterns of activities i.e. sometimes they were accompanied by adults and sometimes not.
+It is understandable that leisure time activities with peers provoke more risky behaviors.
 Previous studies have shown that children and adolescents with unsafe road safety behaviours have peers with similar behaviours (10).